breatfr/kindroid/README.md

 # Kindroid AI: Wide screen v3
-Put [Kindroid](https://kindroid.ai/) on whole page for screen with width 990px and more.
+Put [Kindroid](https://kindroid.ai/) on whole page for screen with width 990px and more and add customisations features.
 ## Preview
 ![Preview](https://raw.githubusercontent.com/breatfr/kindroid/main/preview%20v3.xx.jpg)
 Don't take care of this chat, i create it only to make the screenshot :)